-If you’d like to host me for a dog training seminar in your area, your first step is to find the topic and length that interests you and check whether your venue is appropriate.
+If you’d like to host me as a speaker to teach a dog training seminar in your area, your first step is to find the topic and length that interests you and check whether your venue is appropriate.

 Contact me (Grisha) for availability and fees info for hosting a seminar in your area and to get started on picking dates, etc. To help make the decision whether to host, you should check on prices for venues, sound equipment, etc. Seminar locations should ideally be close to an airport or train station (but not so close that it’s noisy) so that more people can attend.

 - Behavior Adjustment Training (BAT) for Dog Reactivity (2 days, 1 day, or 3 hours)